RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

   replace spaces with `_` (the underscore character).

-## Standard input, output, and error
+# Standard input, output, and error

+Nearly all programs produce output of some kind, and quite often they also accept input.

+Following the Unix tradition of "everything is a file", programs send their output to special files called _standard output_ or _standard error_`, and they read input from _standard input_.
+They are also known as _stdout_, _stderr_, and _stdin_, respectively.

 ## Pipes, job control